No More System Image Backup?

 How often do I need to backup the system image?

 Since backing up the image of a 1TB or larger size drive is not something you want to do frequently, I recommend doing it about every six months.
-With Windows 10 getting major feature updates every spring and fall and all of the problems that have been experienced with some of them, I would backup the system image just before installing a feature update rather than rely on the Windows Update ability to return to the previous version if something goes wrong.
-For macOS I would also backup the system image before doing a major operating system update such as going from High Sierra to Mojave.
-In between system image backups I would do the normal backups of user files much more frequently or use a continuous backup method such as an external drive with the drive manufacturer’s or another vendor’s backup software for Windows or Time Machine for macOS, or a cloud storage backup service.
+With Windows 10 getting major feature updates every spring and fall and all of the problems that have been experienced with some of them, I would back up the system image just before installing a feature update rather than rely on the Windows Update ability to return to the previous version if something goes wrong.
+For macOS, I would also back up the system image before doing a major operating system update such as going from High Sierra to Mojave.
+In between system image backups, I would do the normal backups of user files much more frequently or use a continuous backup method such as an external drive with the drive manufacturer’s or another vendor’s backup software for Windows or Time Machine for macOS, or a cloud storage backup service.

 How do I perform a system image backup?